Self-defense can sound a little intimidating. But with just a few things to have in your back pocket, it could be a matter of life or death.

 If an attacker comes at you from the front, a good first response is to strike him in the face with the base of your fist.
 An important variation is to strike the assailant in the eyes with your keys.

-Whether you are attacked from the front or from behind, try to get a hold of your offender’s fingers and bend them backward.
+Try to get a hold of your offender’s fingers and bend them back if you are attacked.
 If you get your hand around a single finger, twist with all your strength.

 To escape from a wrist grab, twist your wrist toward the attacker’s thumb, which isn’t as strong as the combined four fingers of the hand.

-If you are grabbed from behind in a bear hug, your elbows are your best defensive weapons.
+Your elbows are your best defensive weapons if you are grabbed from behind in a bear hug.
 Brace your feet hard against the floor and throw your elbow backward toward your attacker’s head.

 If you are attacked head-on, your best bet is to kick your assailant in the groin.
 If you are grabbed from behind, try to punch or elbow the groin.
 Everyone knows that is a man’s most vulnerable spot.

-Whether you’re grabbed from the front or the back, an effective option is the head butt.
-Try to get your head below his and thrust upward as hard and as fast as you can, striking the attacker at the base of his jaw.
+An effective option is a “head butt” no matter where someone grabs you, whether from the front or the back.
+Try to get your head below his and thrust upward as hard and as fast as you can.
+Aim the attacker at the base of his jaw.

 When fighting back against an assault, don’t punch with your fist, especially if you’ve had no self-defense training.
 The heel of your palm is solid bone and delivers a more punishing blow.

-If you are knocked to the ground, kick your attacker as hard as you can.
+Kick your attacker as hard as you can if you are knocked to the ground.
 If you are able, use both feet to send your attacker flying.

 Who knew that all that cardio could actually save your life one day?
 Remember, the goal is not to defeat your attacker but to get away from your attacker.
 In this situation, flight is always better than fight.

 The first key to safety is to be aware of your surroundings and to assess potential threats.
 By maintaining situational awareness, you give yourself the best shot at avoiding dangerous encounters altogether.
-Unfortunately, not all confrontations can be avoided, and so it’s important to understand the fundamentals of how to defend yourself.
+Unfortunately, not all confrontations can be avoided.
+So it’s important to understand the fundamentals of how to defend yourself.

 Looking for more?